prateekjain87/ansible_udev/README.md

 * "lsblk" command can be used to know the device_name

-# Make a ansible vault file "secret.yml" to store your email password in dictionary format:
+# Make a ansible vault file "secret.yml" to store your email password in given dictionary format:
 password: your_password
 and provide the path in "include_vars" attribute in "mail.yml".